sample swatch of the crossed ribs stitch in gray yarn

 Rib Stitches – What you need for texture, stretch, and style!

 One of the most useful and used techniques, Rib Stitches create raised “ribbed” or vertical stripe textures to the fabric.
-Commonly generated by columns of Stockinette Stitch alternated with Reverse Stockinette, although additional stitches may also be included to give variation to the patterns.
+This is commonly generated by columns of Stockinette Stitch alternated with Reverse Stockinette, although additional stitches may also be included to give variation to the patterns.

-Ribbing has a strong tendency to contract laterally, forming small pleats in which the purl stitches recede and the knit stitches come forward.
-The result is a fabric that is stretchy and form-fitting making it great for shaping, particularly suited for fitted clothes or fitted areas such as collars, cuffs and hems.
+Ribbing has a strong tendency to contract laterally, forming small pleats in which the purl stitches recede, and the knit stitches come forward.
+Thus, the result is a fabric that is stretchy and form-fitting making it great for shaping, particularly suited for fitted clothes or fitted areas such as collars, cuffs and hems.

 In addition, when the number of knit and purl stripes are equal, the fabric has no tendency to curl and is reversible making it an ideal stitch pattern for scarves.
-Rib Stitches are a truly hardy and useful – why not introduce yourself to this versatile family of stitches below?
+These stitches are a truly hardy and useful – why not introduce yourself to this versatile family of stitches below?

 Rib Stitch Collection